ashakeem/RyanGPT/README.md

    ```

 ## Usage
 Once the app is up and running, you'll be able to chat with, Ryan GPT🤖.
 Simply type your messages in the chat input box and click the "Submit" button to send them.
-You'll see our conversation history displayed on the screen, with your messages highlighted in blue and my responses in gray.
+You'll see our conversation history displayed on the screen.

-I apologize for the inconvenience, but as I mentioned earlier, due to the usage limits of the GPT-3 API, I ran out of API usage and couldn't deploy the app.
-However, you can modify the code to use your own API key or explore alternative deployment options.

 ## Acknowledgments
 I would like to acknowledge the incredible GPT-3 model from OpenAI, which made it possible to create this chatbot app.
 Its advanced capabilities and natural language understanding have been instrumental in providing realistic and engaging conversations.